Terms of Business

 Unit 2, Adelaide Building, Wine St Car Park, Sligo Tel (071) 9148000 |Email – Sligo@hastings.ie

-- Hastings (Westport) Ltd t/a Hastings Insurance Brokers, Irishweddinginsurance.ie & Mytravelinsurance.ie is regulated by the Central Bank of Ireland
+Hastings (Westport) Ltd trading as Hastings Insurance Brokers, Irishweddinginsurance.ie, Mytravelinsurance.ie & Myfarminsurance.ie is regulated by the Central Bank of Ireland

-- David Flannelly (Holdings) Ltd t/a Flannelly Insurances & Hastings Insurance Brokers is regulated by the Central Bank of Ireland
+David Flannelly (Holdings) Ltd trading as Flannelly Insurances & Hastings Insurance Brokers is regulated by the Central Bank of Ireland

-- Pat Hardiman Insurances Ltd t/a Hastings Insurance Brokers is regulated by the Central Bank of Ireland
+Pat Hardiman Insurances Ltd trading as Hastings Insurance Brokers is regulated by the Central Bank of Ireland

-Our Services: The firm’s principle business is to provide advice and arrange placement facilities on your behalf in relation to Personal & Commercial General Insurance Products, Life Assurance, Pensions, and Other Related Investments.
-Hastings (Westport) Ltd & David Flannelly (Holdings) Ltd are able to provide advice and arrange Mortgage facilities.
-A full list of insurers, product producers and lending agencies with whom we deal is available on request.
-As credit intermediaries, Hastings (Westport) Ltd, David Flannelly Holdings) Ltd & Pat Hardiman Insurances Ltd can also arrange premium finance with premium finance providers.
+Our Services: Our principle business is to provide advice and arrange transactions on your behalf in relation to Personal & Commercial General Insurance Products, Life Assurance, Pensions, Other Related Investments and Mortgages.
+Hastings (Westport) Ltd & David Flannelly (Holdings) Ltd may provide advice and arrange Mortgage facilities.
+A full list of insurers, product producers, product providers and lending agencies with whom we deal is available on request.
+The firm is a member of Brokers Ireland.

-Fair Analysis – The concept of Fair Analysis is derived from the Insurance Mediation Directive.
-It describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, general insurance, mortgages, and/or specialist area.
+Fair and Personal Analysis: The concept of Fair and personal Analysis describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, general insurance, mortgages, and/or specialist area.
 The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.
 The number of providers that constitutes ‘sufficiently large’ will vary depending on the number of providers operation in the market for a particular product or service and their relative importance in and share of that market.
 The extent of fair analysis must be such that could be reasonably expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.
-In order to ensure that the number of contracts and providers is sufficiently large to constitute a fair analysis of the market, we will consider the following criteria:

-Wedding & Travel Insurance: Irishweddinginsurance.ie is a registered business name of Hastings (Westport) Ltd who have an arrangement with one chosen Insurer to provide cover for wedding insurance.
-Mytravelinsurance.ie is a registered business name of Hastings (Westport) Ltd who have an arrangement with one chosen Insurer to provide cover for travel insurance.
-When purchasing wedding insurance and/or travel insurance through Irishweddinginsurance.ie and/or Mytravelinsurance.ie via the internet, this is provided on a limited analysis basis.
+Travel Insurance: Mytravelinsurance.ie is a registered business name of Hastings (Westport) Ltd who have an arrangement with one chosen Insurer to provide cover for travel insurance.
+When purchasing travel insurance through Mytravelinsurance.ie via the internet this is provided on a limited analysis basis (providing services on the basis of a limited number of contracts and product providers available on the market).
+Mytravelinsurance.ie is underwritten by Chubb European Group SE trading as Chubb, Chubb Bermuda International and Combined Insurance.
 Refer to individual policy terms and conditions for cover and underwriting details.

 Optional Cover: From time to time we may offer optional cover to enhance the cover of a product, not included in the policy offered by the provider.
 You do not have to purchase any optional cover in order to buy the main product or service.
 Policy wording and further information concerning optional extras is available on request.